State Administration Council: Conscription

-National Security and Peace Commission
+State Security and Peace Commission

-On 31 July 2025, Min Aung Hlaing ended the state of emergency.
-The National Security and Peace Commission and Union Government formed, with its members appointed by Min Aung Hlaing himself.
+On 31 July 2025, Min Aung Hlaing ended the state of emergency, later State Security and Peace Commission and Union Government formed, with its members appointed by Min Aung Hlaing himself.
 Junta propaganda hailed this change as a step towards multi-party democracy.

 Members

 Current members

 On 31 January 2025, the State Administration Council reconstituted itself with Order No. 7/2025, along with the reshuffle of cabinet member.

 The council's members are as of 31 January 2025.